-The results show that 88% of directors view it as important to avoid controversy with investors; this response also received by far the highest average rating (1.24).
+The results show that 88% of directors deem it important to avoid controversy with investors; this response also received by far the highest average rating (1.24).
 This finding is surprising.
 With symmetric information and objectives, controversy with investors would be avoided by maximizing, not sacrificing, shareholder value.
 Directors would simply offer the optimal contract and investors would agree that it is optimal.
 Instead, paradoxically, directors believe they have to sacrifice shareholder value to satisfy shareholder requirements.
 One director wrote that "shareholders appoint RemCos and then often seek to micromanage their duties."
 This suggests that directors and investors disagree on what the optimal contract is.

 Directors rated employees as the second most important source of controversy (63%/0.69), consistent with concerns about internal equity that we will revisit later.
-The third highest was proxy advisors (48%/0.45).
+The third highest was proxy advisors (48%/0.45), consistent with their strong influence over shareholder votes documented by Malenko and Shen (2016).
 Like the "investors" result, this high score is interesting, as proxy advisors should be acting in shareholders' interest.
-Instead, they may not be maximizing shareholder value, perhaps because they impose one-size-fits-all rules (Iliev and Lowry, 2015; Cabezon, 2020; Jochem, Ormazabal, and Rajamani, 2021).
+Instead, they may not be maximizing shareholder value, perhaps because they impose one-size-fits-all rules (Iliev and Lowry, 2015; Cabezon, 2022; Jochem, Ormazabal, and Rajamani, 2021).
 Indeed, 71% of directors believe that proxy advisors influence pay more than they should (see Table OA5).

-Shareholders, on the other hand, believe the main sources of controversy to be employees (82%/1.26), customers (75%/1.14) and policymakers (65%/0.92).
-44% of shareholders rated "other investors" as an important source of controversy, suggesting that investors disagree on the optimal contract.
+Shareholders, on the other hand, believe the main sources of controversy to be employees (82%/1.26), customers (75%/1.14) and policymakers (65%/0.92).18 This is consistent with high CEO pay causing outrage and with investors viewing such outrage as costly (Jensen and Murphy, 1990; Bebchuk and Fried, 2004).19 Notably, 44% of shareholders rated "other investors" as an important source of controversy, suggesting that investors disagree with each other on the optimal contract.
+Both directors and investors ranked the media as least important.
+Consistent with this, neither Core, Guay, and Larcker (2008) nor Kuhnen and Niessen (2012) find an effect of negative press coverage on the level of pay, although the latter show that it affects its composition.